Parmveer-Gill/SPOTIFY-CLONE/README.md

-This is a SPOTIFY CLONE
+This is a SPOTIFY CLONE.